CreepsoOff/libre-subtitles-stremio/README.md

 ## Development Notes

+- `version.txt` holds the add-on release number (e.g. `1.1.2`).
+The UI footer fetches this file so updating the version only requires editing it before you deploy.

 - `src/services/libre-subs-scraper.js` handles HTTP requests against Libre Subs and normalises the payload (language codes, URLs, metadata).
 - `src/handlers/subtitles.js` parses the Stremio config payload and applies all filters before responding.
 - The code logs incoming requests and gracefully returns an empty list on failures.